CoolJesse/Java_Code/Java_Masterclass/P10_Java_Collections/Immutable_Class_Challenge/README.txt

 /************************ Immutable Class Challenge *************************/
- * The Location class will compile but fail at runtime.
+ * It's possible to crash this program.
+The problem is with the Location class.
+The Location class will compile but may fail at runtime.
 The reason for this has something to do with the constructor.
 Figure out why and refactor code appropriately.